timrobotson/cross_compile/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library uses the Apache 2.0 License.

 ## Build status